In a changing world, cultural norms evolve, shaping society and individual interactions.

 Impact on Societal Problems and Challenges

-The erosion of cultural norms and values has far-reaching implications for addressing societal problems and challenges, ranging from mental health issues to political polarization.
+The erosion of cultural norms and values has far-reaching implications for addressing societal problems and challenges, such as mental health issues and political polarization.

 One of the most profound impacts of cultural decline is evident in the escalating mental health crisis gripping societies worldwide.